xiongyichun/ZhouSunLab.github.io/README.md

 The positions page is located at `pages/positions.md`.
 To adjust positions, please modify the file.

 ## Acknowledgements
-We thank [[wanglabtongji]](https://github.com/wanglabtongji) for the development and open of nice template!
+We thank [wanglabtongji](https://github.com/wanglabtongji) for the development and opening of nice template!